CSULB-LBR/payload_visualization_2022/README.md

 # Getting Started with Create React App

+## Installing Dependencies

+You will need to install node and yarn to build and run the project.

+To install node (Using brew in MacOs):

+`brew install node`

+To install yarn:

+`npm install --global yarn`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Runs the initial setup and installation for the project.

 ### `yarn start`